Basella alba: Uses

 In Sri Lanka, it is used to make different kinds of curries, especially with dal.
 In the Philippines, the leaves of this vegetable are one of the main ingredients in an all vegetable dish called utan served over rice.
 It is usually cooked with sardines, onions, garlic, and parsley.
 In Mangalorean Tuluva cuisine, a coconut based gravy called gassi is paired with Basella alba, making a delicacy called Basale gassi to be eaten with rice dumplings called pundi soaked overnight in the gravy, or with red rice.
 Some variations have tiny prawns, clams, horsegram or dried fish in the gravy.
 In Kongu Nadu cuisine, it is pureed and used as a curry with rice.

 In Bengali cuisine, it is widely used both in a vegetable dish, cooked with red pumpkin, and in non-vegetarian dishes, cooked with the bones of the Ilish fish and may also be cooked with shrimp.
 In Odia cuisine, it is cooked with mustard paste to make "poi saaga rai".
 In Andhra Pradesh, a southern state in India, a curry of Basella alba and yam is made.
-In Gujarat, fresh big and tender leaves are washed, dipped in besan mix and deep-fried to make crispy pakodas called "poi na bhajia".
+In Gujarat, fresh big and tender leaves are washed, dipped in besan mix and deep-fried to make crispy pakoras called "poi na bhajia".

 The vegetable is used in Chinese cuisine.
 It has many names including flowing water vegetable.
 It is often used in stir-frys and soups.
 In Vietnam, where it is called mồng tơi, it is cooked with shrimp, crab meat, luffa and jute to make soup.
 In Africa, the mucilaginous cooked shoots are most commonly used.